 What is a root canal?
 It’s a dental treatment used to preserve a dying tooth.
 During the procedure, the dentist removes the damaged nerve system, cleans the tooth, and then fills it to restore it.

 First, the dentist will numb your mouth.
-The next step for a root canal procedure in Oakville is to remove any damaged pulp.
+The next step for a root canal procedure is to remove any damaged pulp.
 Next, they will clean out the tooth before finally filling it in.

 Root canal therapy helps people preserve their teeth.
 It’s an excellent alternative to tooth loss that will also address your pain.

 Over time, cavities will worsen.
 If the dentist does not use a dental filling early enough, the cavity may eventually need a root canal to fix it.
 Additionally, sudden damage to the tooth (like from a fall or sports accident) may also require a root canal.